Doug Willis: Return and Alzheimer's diagnosis

 In February 2016, Donovan's son Jason confirmed that his father had wrapped up his stint on the show.
 In his exit storyline, Doug collapses shortly after witnessing Brad reunite with his estranged son Ned Willis (Ben Hall).
 Despite Karl Kennedy's (Alan Fletcher) efforts to revive him, Doug dies outside Lassiters Hotel.
 He then appears as a ghost "in a heartwarming moment" as he smiles at Brad and Ned, before walking away.
 After Doug's last scenes were aired, Donovan admitted that he was sad and unimpressed at how his character was written out of the show.
 He commented, "Look, it's not the way I'd have liked to do it from the point of view of coming out of the series.
 But, the producers did it a different way and it's their story and their show."
 He went on to praise Doug's Alzheimer's storyline, saying it was important that the show focused on social issues as well as love stories.

-Donovan reprised the role for the finale episode of Neighbours in July 2022, appearing as a ghost watching Terese and with Paul at a street party.
+Donovan reprised the role for the finale episode of Neighbours in July 2022, appearing as a ghost watching Terese and Paul at a street party.